 This measures how active someone is.
 When it comes to children, some will be running around and will always seem to be active.
-Meanwhile, other children are relaxed and aren't as active.
+Meanwhile, other children are more relaxed than others.

 This is how consistent someone is with biological functions.
 We all know people who go to bed and get up around the same time every day.
 However, we also know people who are inconsistent with how much they sleep and what time they go to bed.
 Regularity can apply to appetite and other habits as well.

 Some people are naturally talkative to strangers.
 Meanwhile, others tend to be shy or to avoid new people altogether.
-Besides people, this can apply to strangers and other concepts as well, like traveling or trying new things.
+Besides people, this temperament can apply to other concepts as well, like traveling or trying new things.
 Some people love to try new things, while others stick to what they know.

 As you've probably figured out, adaptability is how someone can transition from something they know to something that is foreign to them.
-For example, an adaptable person has less difficulty moving to a new place, or adjusting to a loss in the family.
+For example, an adaptable person has less difficulty moving to a new place or adjusting to a loss in the family.
 Some people can easily adapt and can handle change with grace.
 Others take a long time to adjust and can struggle for a long time.

 Some people are naturally persistent when it comes to pursuing their goals.
 No matter how many obstacles come their way, no matter how many times they fail, they will keep trying.
 Meanwhile, others may give up at first sight of a problem.
 The second they encounter difficulty, they may lose interest and try something else.

 This is how someone reacts to a situation.
 When faced with a positive or negative stimulus, does the person react calmly, or do they react aggressively?
 Some react to big news or changes with barely a shrug.
 For others, the smallest variation in their day will produce a huge reaction.